-Pinnacle has the same nutty, pasta-like flesh as our regular spaghetti squash.
-It's smaller size, avg.
+Pinnacle has slightly sweet, nutty flavor, and is a favorite in our taste tests.
+Its smaller size, avg.
 3 lb., and brighter lemon-yellow package make it more appealing for CSA boxes.
-High-yielding semi-bush plants can be planted at a higher density than full-sized plants for a higher yield per acre.
+Much more uniform in size than open pollinated varieties.
+High-yielding semibush plants can be planted at a higher density than full-sized plants for a higher yield per acre.
 Avg. yield: 4-6 fruits/plant.
 Avg.
 3,100 seeds/lb.
 Packet: 30 seeds.

 Latin Name: Cucurbita pepo

 Spaghetti Winter Squash